-The low levels of thyroid hormones decreases the activity and the ability of the body to repair and regenerate cells.
-In the developing world is a primary cause of hypothyroid is iodine insufficiency.
-Women are five times more prone to hypothyroidism and the incidence increases with the advancing age.
+The low levels of thyroid hormones decrease the activity and the ability of the body to repair and regenerate cells.
+In the developing world, the primary cause of hypothyroidism is iodine insufficiency.
+Women are five times more prone to hypothyroidism and the incidence increases with advancing age.

-Underactive thyroid could also be due to Hashimoto’s disease which is caused by abnormal auto bodies, wherein white blood cells attack your thyroid cells.
-This is mostly a very slow progression, and frequently goes unrecognised for years.
-Many of the symptoms mimic due to aging and as result the condition often goes undetected.
+Underactive thyroid could also be due to Hashimoto’s disease which is caused by abnormal autobodies, wherein white blood cells attack your thyroid cells.
+This is mostly a very slow progression and frequently goes unrecognized for years.
+Many of the symptoms mimic aging and as result, the condition often goes undetected.
 Therefore delay in seeking advice can lead to other health implications.